-At this time, the Pfizer vaccine has been studied in children 12 and up, Moderna is actively studying the vaccine in children 12 and up and Johnson & Johnson plans to start trials in children under the age of 18 sometime in the next several months.
+Pfizer, Moderna and Johnson & Johnson are studying their vaccines in clinical trials.
 These studies, which have enrolled thousands of children, will tell us about side effects experienced by the children in this study and, importantly, tell us how the frequency of these symptoms compares to those in children who received a saline placebo injection.
-As with the trials of these vaccines that have been conducted in adults , safety is a top priority and participants in the study are asked about any new symptoms daily for the first week after each vaccine dose and then asked about any more serious new illnesses or health problems for 2 years after vaccination.
+As with the trials of these vaccines that have been conducted in adults, safety is a top priority and participants in the study are asked about any new symptoms daily for the first week after each vaccine dose and then asked about any more serious new illnesses or health problems for 2 years after vaccination.

 Historically, vaccines that have been confirmed through testing to be safe for adults have also been safe in children, though sometimes a slightly different dose of vaccine has been required to minimize uncomfortable, temporary side effects in children.
 Looking back at the database that is used by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) to track vaccine side effects, VAERS (Vaccine Adverse Events Reporting System), the risk of death or serious illness or injury due to any vaccine is EXTREMELY low — less than one in a million.
 Data to date, including safety follow-up information obtained from the hundreds of millions of people who have been vaccinated outside of clinical trials, indicates that the COVID vaccines are no different regarding risk of serious illness or death.

 I’ve heard the COVID vaccine can cause infertility.
 Is this true?